-In the late spring of 2015, shortly after the unrest following the death of Freddie Gray in police custody, EHC was approached by Roberta’s House Inc., a community-based bereavement and grief counseling center associated with the March Funeral Homes organization.
-Annette March-Grier, executive director of Roberta’s House wanted EHC to explore the feasibility of constructing a facility that could serve as a beacon of hope and place of recovery for the children and families of victims of Baltimore’s extraordinarily high crime rate.
+In the late spring of 2015, shortly after the unrest following the death of Freddie Gray in police custody, EHC was approached by Roberta’s House Inc., a community-based bereavement and grief counseling center.
+Roberta’s House wanted EHC to explore the feasibility of constructing a facility that could serve as a beacon of hope and place of recovery for the children and families of victims of Baltimore’s extraordinarily high crime rate.

-This new community center will be approximately 18,000 square feet and will offer a wide range of programming for children aged 5-17 and their families.
-Programming will include interventions that encourage emotional expression and promote healthy emotional healing.
-The three story complex will provide a variety of spaces for therapy, reflection, meeting and diversion.
-It will also include a ninety seat theater and a roof garden.
-With a full-time staff of ten and and an active volunteer base of over one hundred, the center will be well placed to provide grief counseling and other services to the community.
-Fundraising is currently underway is expected to carry through until the end of 2018.
-We hope to begin building shortly thereafter and be serving the community by sometime in 2020.
+This new community center is approximately 18,000 square feet and offers a wide range of programming for children aged 5-17 and their families.
+The three-story complex provides a variety of spaces for therapy, reflection, meeting, and diversion.
+It also includes a ninety-seat theater and a roof garden.
+With a full-time staff of ten and an active volunteer base of over one hundred, the center is well placed to provide grief counseling and other services to the community.
+Construction began in September 2019 and opened to the community in December 2020.